vergissberlin/piball/docs/wlan.md

-## Install WLAN on RaspberryPI with Debian
+## Install WiFi on RaspberryPI with Debian

 ### Rename Host (optional)